Tyra Kleen: Asia

 Another crucial exhibition was Två vittberesta damer (Two Well-Traveled Ladies) at Liljevalch's Public Art Gallery in Stockholm 1922, where she showed art and artifacts from Java and Bali together with Swedish photographer and author Ida Trotzig contributing works from Japan.
 This exhibition was the starting point for the "Bali-fever" in Sweden.
 Kleen's depictions of mudras were shown at the Victoria and Albert Museum in 1923.

 Besides Mudras, Kleen published two other books about Bali: Ni-Si-Pleng, a story about black children written for white children (1924), and, seven years later, Tempeldanser och musikinstrument pa Bali, printed in 300 numbered copies, translated in 1936 as The Temple Dances in Bali.

 Kleen's study on the mudras, the exhibition in Amsterdam at the Colonial Institute and the publication of her books made her internationally known.
 For her scientific ethnographic work on Bali, Kleen was awarded the Johan August Wahlberg silver medal in April 1938, given to individuals who have "promoted anthropological and geographical science through outstanding efforts".

 Walter Spies was the central figure in the circle of artists residing on the island in Ubud, Klungklung and Karangasem.
 He was considered to be the greatest expert on Balinese dance and drama.
 Together with the British dance critic Beryl de Zoete, he wrote the standard 1938 work Dance and Drama in Bali.
-Spies was jealous of the international success of Kleen and wrote a very critical nine-page review of the Temple Dances in Bali in the journal Djawa (1939).
+Spies wrote a very critical nine-page review of the Temple Dances in Bali in the journal Djawa (1939).
 He complained, "the text and the depictions are filled with so many mistakes, errors and incorrect statements that one must shake one's head."
-Spies claims that as an ethnographic document, the book has no value.
-As a result, there were nearly no references to the work of Kleen in any ethnographic periodicals or publications after this critical review.
-It is only in 1962 that C. Hooykaas in his article "Saiva-Siddhanta in Java and Bali" supported the importance of the study on mudras by de Kat Angelino and Kleen.
+Spies claimed that as an ethnographic document, the book has no value.
+After this critical review, there were nearly no references to the work of Kleen in any ethnographic periodicals or publications.
+It was only in 1962 that C. Hooykaas in his article "Saiva-Siddhanta in Java and Bali" supported the importance of the study on mudras by de Kat Angelino and Kleen.

-Kleen contributed work to various European magazines, including Sluyters' Monthly, Nederlandsch Indië Oud en Nieuw, Ord och Bild and Inter-Ocean, between 1920 and 1925 and influenced in this way the perception and expectations of foreign visitors to Bali.
-Furthermore, she influenced with her colourful, vivid and dynamic art-deco drawing style the development of painting by local artists in Bali, not in a one-way influence but more a kind of mutual influence.
+Kleen contributed work to various European magazines, including Sluyters' Monthly, Nederlandsch Indië Oud en Nieuw, Ord och Bild and Inter-Ocean, between 1920 and 1925 and influenced the perception and expectations of foreign visitors to Bali.
+Furthermore, she and local artists in Bali mutually influenced each other's work.
 Mostly these local paintings were made for the touristic market and depicted daily life instead of exclusively being concerned with gods, demons and the Ramayana and Mahabharata epics.
-In this way, she took part in the marketing of "the last paradise".
+In this way, Kleen took part in the marketing of "the last paradise".
 This also meant that she became associated with this type of magazine drawing instead of her more important ethnographic publications.